LovesTha/LovesTha.github.io/_posts/2015-09-07-edric-token-master.markdown

 stronger when going wide with tokens made this a strong choice for my token deck.
 That and I really wanted to have green in the deck.

-Once I put together the list I wanted to build I found I need to acqurie a few cards.
+Once I put together the list I wanted to build I found I need to acquired a few cards.
 To be particular I needed these:

 Citanul Hierophants